Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 #### Application

-This document describes the application of the `validation` package for the existing features: `Metrics CLI Doctor` command and `CI Integrations Validate` command.
-Let's also define the general steps that one should perform to use the `validation` packages for some other future features.
+The [Program](#program) section below describes the application of the `validation` package for the existing features: `Metrics CLI Doctor` command and `CI Integrations Validate` command.
+Before diving deep into details, let's also define the high-level steps that one should perform to utilize the `validation` packages in the context of other future features.
 Assume there is a `cool_package` for which we want to use the `validation` package from `Metrics Core`.
 Consider the following implementation flow:
 1. Define the entities that the `ValidationTarget` abstraction represents (e.g., some 3-rd party service, config field, etc.).
 2. Define the entity(ies) that are responsible for the `TargetValidationResult`s creation.
 3. Define the entity(ies) that are responsible for the `ValidationResult` creation.
 To create the `ValidationResult`, they should receive the corresponding `TargetValidationResult`s and use the `ValidationResultBuilder` to build the result.